wjones30309/PowerShellScripts/README.md

 [SessionRecording](Scripts/SessionRecording) - How to store all typed commands and their output to a file?
 [SendEmailOnBehalf](Scripts/SendEmailOnBehalf) - Send email on behalf.
 [WorkingWithArchives](Scripts/WorkingWithArchives) - Working with Archives.
 [WorkingWithCredentials](Scripts/WorkingWithCredentials) - Storing credentials in a file.
+[Azure2ADSync](Scripts/Azure2ADSync) - Synchronize Office 365 users back to Active Directory.